okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.08.2

-- The QR code functionality was missing in the [Device Authorization flow](/docs/guides/device-authorization-grant/main/).
+- The QR code functionality was missing from the [Device Authorization feature](/docs/guides/device-authorization-grant/main/).
 (OKTA-410341)

 - When the `/introspect` endpoint was used to [validate the device secret](/docs/guides/configure-native-sso/-/main/#validate-the-device-secret), the introspect response didn't include the expiration (`exp`) property.
 (OKTA-415291)